Safeguarding and Child Protection Policy

 It is not education staff’s role to seek disclosures or investigate.
 Their role is to observe that something may be wrong, ask about it, listen, be available and ensure the child is supported through any disclosure process.

-Appendix E: For school use only
+For school use only

-SCHOOL | ||
+School | ||

-DSL | Paula Phillips | 01793695134 |
+DSL | Paula Phillips | Admin@eastwichel.swindon.sch.uk 01793695134 |

-DDSL | Clare Hodges | 01793695134 |
+DDSL | Clare Hodges | Admin@eastwichel.swindon.sch.uk 01793695134 |

-LOCAL AUTHORITY | ||
+Local Authority | ||

-Contact Swindon |
+Children and Families Contact Swindon |

-| 01792 464646 Out of hours 01793 436699 |
+| contactchildrenandfamilies@swindon.gov.uk 01793 464646 Out of hours 01793 436699 |

-MASH Education Adviser | Louise Forrester |
+Education Safeguarding Officer – MASH | Louise Forrester |

 |